Ben105m/rtd-tutorial/docs/source/exemple0.rst

   materials = pydrag.Materials(NuclearData = 'https://github.com/IRSN/PyNjoy2016/releases/download/JEFF-3.x/drglibJEFF-3.1.1')

 This last line allows the user to call a specific nuclear data library.
-In this case, the library will be downloaded from another Git repository.
+In this case, the library will be downloaded (from another Git repository, in this exemple).
 The Materials call will create a list of pre-defined mixtures.

 .. code-block:: python
   :caption: Description of UO2 fuel mixture (temperature, density and composition)